 Industry Analysis & Industry Trends

-In the five years to 2014, the Car Dealer industry in China has been growing at an annualized rate of 18.5% to reach $472.7 billion.
-After a boom in car sales in 2009 and 2010 – driven by favorable government policies – industry revenue growth slowed down in 2011 and 2012.
+In the five years to 2016, revenue for the Car Dealers industry in China is estimated to grow at an annualized rate of 6.9% to $442.9 billion.
+Following a boom in car sales in 2009 and 2010, driven by favorable government policies, industry revenue growth slowed.

 Industry Report - Industry Products Chapter